 The code is open source, and released under the GNU Lesser General Public License, version 2.1 or later.

-See the SourceForge project page for downloads.
+See the SourceForge project page for more information.
 Javadoc documentation is available online.

 The JSI spatial index is deliberately limited in features, and does a small number of things well.
 It particular, it is fast.
 On a test machine, it takes about 500ms to add 10,000 entries to the spatial index.
 By comparison, an alternative implementation (that seems to be unmaintained now) takes over 6000ms (but it has more features).